 - Bill C-27 would allow corporations to convert defined benefit plans into target benefit plans.
 These plans allow reduction of earned pensions and shift financial risk from employers to employees and retirees’ lifetime savings.
 Employers should not be able to walk away from their compensation obligations.
 Employees and retirees worked and paid for these pensions.
 A deal is a deal.

-- Our Honour Your Promise campaign has already produced over 30,000 letters and emails to Members of Parliament.
-Now, with conflict of interest questions following the Finance Minister, Bill C-27 is at the top of the national agenda.
+- Our Honour Your Promise campaign has already produced over 45,000 letters and emails to Members of Parliament.

 - Join our campaign here.

 - The Phoenix pay system is depriving seniors of income security.
 Many retirees are waiting over a year for severance pay and other compensation that was earned and promised.
 Fixing Phoenix needs to be a top federal priority.

 - Federal Retirees have attended countless meetings with Members of Parliament and senior government officials, demanding action on this important file.
 Recently, we surveyed our membership to further understand the impact of Phoenix on federal retirees.

 NATIONAL SENIORS STRATEGY

 - While we welcome the emphasis on home, palliative and long-term care in the health agreements Ottawa signed with provinces and territories, all levels of government must come together to ensure these commitments are effectively met, and work toward an integrated continuum of care, including innovation, to ensure seniors get the right care, in the right place, at the right time.